Caution: Top 10 Dangerous Human Foods for Dogs

 Healthy Dog Treat Options

 Feeding your dog a dog treat doesn't have to be rocket science.
 Avoid these dangerous foods and feed your dog a variety of healthy, less processed, whole food alternatives.
-This way, you avoid symptoms like vomiting and diarrhea, heart diseases, weight gain, and other life-threatening illnesses.
+This way, you avoid symptoms like vomiting and diarrhea, heart disease, weight gain, and other life-threatening illnesses.

 While there are some veggies and fruits that your dog should not be eating, there are countless more that provide antioxidants, nutrients, and delicious energy, proving to be good for your dog.
-Try many and find your dog's favourites (always remove pits and peels, they pose an obstruction risk and can contain toxins).
+Try many and find your dog's favourites (always remove pits and peels; they pose an obstruction risk and can contain toxins).

-What are some common human foods that are dangerous for dogs?
+What human foods are dangerous for dogs?

 Common dangerous human foods for dogs include chocolate, grapes, raisins, onions, xylitol (a sugar substitute), caffeine, alcohol, certain nuts, and fatty foods like fried items.

-Why is chocolate harmful to dogs?
+Why is chocolate so dangerous for dogs?

 Chocolate contains theobromine and caffeine, which are stimulants that can be toxic to dogs.
 Consumption of chocolate can lead to symptoms like vomiting, diarrhea, rapid breathing, increased heart rate, seizures, and even death.

-What should I do if my dog eats something toxic from the list?
+What should I do if my dog eats something toxic?

 Can a small amount of these foods harm a dog?